|Bill Irwin | Craig Schwartz

 One of the questions Irwin poses in his performance is whether clown work appropriately compliments Beckett's writing.
 We certainly know how Irwin feels about the matter, and by the end of the performance, the audience can't help but agree.

 At this point in the review, I'd be remiss to fail to mention the other very present element of the performance I attended: the pointedly vocal audience.
-At every mention of a new Beckett work, at every utterance of another great mind of his time, the audience, laughably, let Irwin, and perhaps more spot-on, their colleagues, know that they were right there with him at each and every reference.
+At every mention of a new Beckett work, at every utterance of another great mind of his time, the audience, laughably, let Irwin, and perhaps more pointedly, their colleagues, know that they were right there with him at each and every reference.
 Hoo!
 'Waiting for Godot,' you say?
 Yes I know it!
 Don't you doubt that I know it!
 This, of course, was communicated via heightened laughter and big, affirmative murmurings.
-We are still at the theatre after all!
+We are at the theatre after all!

 But what can one expect from an audience attending a performance/discussion about Samuel Beckett?
 For the audience to be as gifted in humility as Bill Irwin?